HawaleShailesh004/Financial-Literacy-Platform/README.md

-make it more clean beutifull professional # Financial Literacy Platform
+# Finwise - Finanical Literacy Platform

 A web-based platform designed to help beginners learn about finance through interactive quizzes, blogs, and calculators.
 This platform covers core financial concepts and helps users track their learning progress in a structured and engaging way.